7Games/imageshuffle.sh/README.md

 ## imageshuffle.sh

-A bash script that takes a random selection of images and turns it into a video slideshow.
+A POSIX shell script that takes a random selection of images and turns it into a video slideshow.

 ---------
 ### Dependencies
+- POSIX shell
+- sed
+- shuf
 - ffmpeg
-- make
-- git

 ### How to install
 1) Clone the repo<br>
-`$ git clone https://github.com/7Games/imageshuffle.sh && cd image-shuffle`
+`$ git clone https://github.com/7Games/imageshuffle.sh && cd imageshuffle.sh`

-2) Run the install command<br>
-`$ sudo make install`
+2) Move it to anywhere you like, such as your ```~/.local/bin``` directory.

 3) Run the command
 ```